juan-deder/sigma/README.md

 >>> for contact in Contact.objects.all():
 ...     print(model_to_dict(contact))
 ...
-# You should see a list of the registered contacts like this
+# You should see a list of the registered contacts like this:
 {'id': 1, 'name': 'a', 'email': 'a@e', 'city': 'La Pedrera', 'state': 'Amazonas'}
 {'id': 2, 'name': 'a', 'email': 'a@e', 'city': 'La Pedrera', 'state': 'Amazonas'}
 </code></pre>